(Translate this site)

 I knew the limo was bullet-proof, but the rest of the convoy only partially so, like me.

 I still had some equipment sitting in the passenger seat and floorboard.
 I'd have to move it for the V.I.P.-- if they ever actually got in the car.
 I comforted myself with the fact we'd never even come close to that happening before.
+And the limo driver had called for local police backup; so surely the danger was almost over now.

 The creeps were turn coats!
 I confirmed this with the limo driver over the radio.
 This made me angry.